 - Risk of darkening of the skin (hyper-pigmentation), however, extremely rare.
 Hyper-pigmentation occurs when there is swelling/inflammation which will be on the scalp after the hair transplantation.

 Once the operation is done, two days after you will see the new hairline and may have a bit of swelling and soreness however as days pass this will be reduced and then eventually will pass.
 A couple weeks after the procedure you may experience some of the transplanted hairs to fall out which is completely normal although if bleeding occurs then it is advised to check back with the surgeon.
-Results will start the show from the hair transplant after a bout a month but the full results may not be shown until up to 6 months later.
+Results will start the show from the hair transplant after about a month but the full results may not be shown until up to six months later.